terrabrasilis/prodes-release-tasks/lois-to-json-file/README.md

 We have some configurations to make this scripts works.

-Main conditionThe main condition is to have a schema and a table for each LOI, Local Of Interest, in the database for which you want to generate the GeoJson output files.
-The schema need has a same name of biome with "_lois" prefix, example: "amazonia_lois", and the expected table names of each LOI is: indi, consunit, mun, uf
+The main condition is to have a schema and a table for each LOI, Local Of Interest, in the database for which you want to generate the GeoJson output files.
+The schema need has a same name of biome, example: "amazonia", and the expected table names of each LOI is: indi, consunit, mun, uf

 Define a directory to store your output files and include a configuration file for the SGDB host that you want run the exportation task.